The great RRSP debates

 - Investing behavior.
 If you are a really active investor and you like to buy and sell, trade or rebalance a portfolio frequently, you may be better off with the RRSP.
 Outside the RRSP, every time you trade, you create a potential tax disposition.
 The tax-deferred growth in the RRSP may be in your best interest.

 - Time horizon.
 Generally speaking, it is rare to see investors hold the same investment for twenty to thirty years (or even ten years).
-The longer the time horizon, the more you will benefit from tax deferred compounding in the RRSP.
+The longer the time horizon, the more you will benefit from tax-deferred compounding in the RRSP.
 It has been said that compound interest is the eighth wonder of the world.

 - Marginal tax rates.
-It is important to understand what tax rate you are in at the time of the deposit but also know the your tax rate at the time of the withdrawal.
+It is important to understand what tax rate you are in at the time of the deposit but also know your tax rate at the time of the withdrawal.
 This will be easier to estimate the closer you are to retirement.
 The ideal situation is if you take the money out in a lower tax bracket than when you put the money in.
 In that case, RRSPs will always make sense

 - Investment flexibility and freedom.
 RRSPs have some investment restrictions.
-Outside the RRSP, there are little to no restrictions of what you can do.
+Outside the RRSP, there are little to no restrictions on what you can do.
 While there is still lots of investment flexibility inside the RRSP, there is more outside the RRSP.

 - Overall financial picture.
-Believe it or not, there is such a thing as having too much RRSPs.
+Believe it or not, there is such a thing as having too many RRSPs.
 In some cases, your RRSPs may be so significant that your future income from the RRSP will push you into a higher tax bracket.
 In other situations, deferral of the RRSP can create a very significant tax liability down the road.

 Remember everyone’s situation is different and you must take the time to assess your personal situation to see what path is best for you.
 These comments are general statements that may not apply to everyone.